 The Junior School provides a supportive and caring environment in which children develop socially, emotionally, intellectually and spiritually.

-The Overnewton Anglican Community College Junior School caters for students in Prep to Year 4 through a comprehensive and sequential curriculum.
+The Overnewton Anglican Community College Junior School is located at our Canowindra Campus in Taylors Lakes.
+Our Junior School caters for students in Prep to Year 4 through a comprehensive and sequential curriculum.
 The expert Junior School educators foster students’ intellectual and emotional development with a differentiated, explicit and extensive educational program.
 Individual differences in learning are catered to and each student’s potential is nurtured and developed.

 The Junior School provides a firm grounding in English, Mathematics and Cross Curricular Learning opportunities.
 The curriculum is engaging, relevant, challenging and significant for all learners.
 It provides opportunities for students to build meaning and refine understanding, principally through both an explicit and inquiry approach to teaching and learning.